hybridgroup/cylon-sphero/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using node.js

-This module provides an interface to the Sphero robot for Orbotix.
+This module provides an interface to the Sphero robot from Orbotix.
 It uses the Hybrid Group fork of the Spheron module (https://github.com/hybridgroup/spheron) originally created by [@alchemycs](https://github.com/alchemycs)

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)